ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 	* `X` is `Y` itself, and therefore a room.
 * `now X is roomwise in Y` is permitted only if `X` is a thing and `Y` is a room, and is then equivalent to `now X is in Y`.
+* `now X is not roomwise in Y` is not permitted in any case.

 This is once again awkward on backdrops and doors.
 That awkwardness means that, for example, `if the white mist is everywhere` will be false even if the mist